 About this Web Site

 This is the 'official' web site for Winteringham Parish Council detailing its meetings, financial affairs and other activities.
-The site is still under construction and will evolve as we receive feedback from our residents on the web site's contents and what to include - if you do wish to make a suggestion then do please complete and submit the form provided on our 'Contact Us' page.
+The site will evolve as we receive feedback from our residents on the web site's contents and what to include - if you do wish to make a suggestion then do please complete and submit the form provided on our 'Contact Us' page.

 For current and future activities that are regularly held within the village and details of our many active community groups please refer to the Winteringham News web site.
 Numerous links are provided throughout this web site to other agencies and organisations that residents may find useful see our 'Documents' page for the Council's documents and other useful links.